JiatongWangAlex/Maximinus_Thrax_Database_Explorer_Streamlit_v2/README.md

 ## Software Disclaimer

-AI/LLM USE DISCLAIMER: The dataset and data structure queried by this GUI is FULLY HUMAN MADE AND HUMAN DESIGNED as part of my BA thesis.
+The dataset and data structure queried by this GUI is FULLY HUMAN MADE AND HUMAN DESIGNED as part of my BA thesis.

 I have designed the webapp's layout and logic & created features tailored to my dataset, without AI/LLM input.
 I have also written the SQL queries used in the backend of this software and coded most of the elements which only involve native Streamlit features.